 Can You Really Put a Stand on a Cart Bag?

-You absolutely can, in the same way you can put a spoiler on a minivan - it wasn't designed for it, and the results might be a little awkward, but it's physically possible with enough determination and a few power tools.
+You absolutely can, in the same way you can put a spoiler on a minivan - it's not designed for it, and the results might be a little awkward, but it's physically possible with enough determination and a few power tools.
 The challenge is that stand bags and cart bags are fundamentally different creatures, engineered from the ground up for entirely different purposes.
 A cart bag is your organized locker on wheels, built with a flat, rigid base designed to sit perfectly still on a pushcart or in the back of a golf cart.
 A stand bag is a walker's best friend, designed as a lightweight, integrated system where the legs, activation mechanism, and weight distribution all work in harmony to provide stability on uneven ground.

 Trying to retrofit one to be the other is like teaching a fish to climb a tree.
 It's a fun thought experiment, but in practice, you're fighting against its very nature.
 The project requires permanent modifications that could easily damage your bag, void its warranty, and still leave you with a wobbly, unreliable setup.